Physical Activity Benefits for 100% Nose Breathing: Exercise ChartBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 |2 hours of devoted PE + 1 hour others||Up to 2-3 min|

-Table note.
-“1.5 hour of devoted PE + 1 hour others” means that the person spends, for example, 1.5 hour on devoted PE (physical exercise) (e.g., 2 daily jogging sessions of 45 min each) and also gets 1 hour of walking here and there throughout the day.
+Exercise Chart notes.
+“1.5 hours of devoted PE + 1 hour others” means that the person spends, for example, 1.5 hours on devoted PE (physical exercise) (e.g., 2 daily jogging sessions of 45 min each) and also get 1 hour of walking here and there throughout the day.

-Many sick people, especially city dwellers, often have less than 20 min of physical exercise per day.
+Many sick people, especially city dwellers, often have less than 20 min of physical activity per day.
 (These 20 minutes include walking within the house, to the car, while shopping, etc.).
-Their body and brain oxygenation is, at best, according to this table, about 18 seconds due to habitual chest breathing, mouth breathing and overbreathing (breathing more than the medical norm at rest).
+Their body and brain oxygenation are, at best, according to the Exercise Chart, about 18 seconds due to habitual chest breathing, mouth breathing and overbreathing (breathing more than the medical norm at rest).

-If a person with over 20 second CP (Control Pause or body-oxygen test results) devotes 1 hour to rigorous physical activity with nose breathing only, they can finally get stabilized, over a period of some days, at the level of about 25 seconds of body O2.
-Usually such people naturally get about 30 min of light exercise throughout the day (e.g., walking here and there).
+If a person with over 20 second CP (Control Pause or body-oxygen test results) devotes every day 1 hour to rigorous physical activity with nose breathing only, they can finally get stabilized, over a period of some days, at the level of about 25 seconds of body O2.
+Usually, such people naturally get about 30 min of light exercise throughout the day (e.g., walking here and there).

 Having more than 2 hours of daily physical activity is generally sufficient to get or maintain any body-oxygen levels.

-Elderly people often require less physical exercise than suggested by the Table above.
-For example, a 60+ or 70+ years old person may require only 1 hour of devoted exercise and 1 hour of walking to get any body oxygenation, provided that there are few, if any, negative effects due to other lifestyle risk factors.
+Elderly people often require less physical exercise than younger people.
+For example, a 60+ or 70+ years old person may require only 1 hour of devoted exercise and 1 hour of walking to get anybody oxygenation, provided that there are few, if any, negative effects due to other lifestyle risk factors.

-Teenagers and young people in their 20s and 30s sometimes may require more physical activity to achieve main benefits of physical exercise and the corresponding body O2 numbers shown in the Table.
+Teenagers and young people in their 20s and 30s may require more physical activity than older people in order to achieve certain CP levels.

 Note that it is assumed here that other factors, including breath-work, sleep hygiene, diet, nutritional deficiencies, thermoregulation, daily work, and posture, do not produce negative effects on morning oxygenation.